mcclayton/Wifil/server/communication/README.md

     serverPostFile(String urlString, File file, String fileName, String fileDescription)

-2) serverPost will post to the given url with the given variables and values as perameters.
+2) serverPost will post to the given url with the given variables and values as perimeters.

     serverPost(String url, String[] variables, String[] values)